"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: Discussion

 \section{Discussion}

 In this work, we developed practical approaches to understand shifts in data distributions in an interpretable manner.
-Our approaches can be seen as constituents of a dataset explanation toolbox, whose taxonomy is outlined in Figure \ref{fig:dataset_explanation_tree}.
-Distribution shifts, however, can take on many forms, and what classifies as an interpretable explanation for a shift can be highly context-dependent.
-We view our work as one of the early efforts to explain dataset differences.
-To this end, we highlight some caveats associated with our explanations below and provide directions for future work.
+Our approaches can be seen as constituents of a dataset explanation framework, whose taxonomy is outlined in Figure~\ref{fig:dataset_explanation_tree}.
+Dataset differences, however, can take on many forms, and what classifies as an interpretable explanation for a shift can be highly context-dependent.
+We view our work as one of the early efforts towards creating a formal framework for interpretable explanations of dataset differences.
+To this end, we first provide practical guidance, highlight some caveats associated with our explanations below and propose directions for future work.